 Privately, I have had some pretty rough times the last couple of years.
 Losing my mother at 63 (sudden heart failure) after my own divorce.
 My ex wife and I live about 300 meters apart, working pleasantly together in a co-parenthood partnership and I see my daughters 2 evenings every week and every other weekend.
 Raising them is certainly the largest (and at times funniest) project I have ever had.
 My roots are Hungarian, I speak a little bit Hungarian but that is at the level of a 4-year old I guess.

 My hobbies?
-Well, I am still interested in a lot of things but movies (the English patient, The Matrix trilogy, Inception, Memento, just to name a few), squash, cycling, dancing (salsa, tango) are just one of many hobbies I used to or are doing now.
+Well, I am still interested in a lot of things but movies (the English patient, The Matrix trilogy, Inception, Memento, just to name a few), padel, cycling, dancing (salsa, tango) are just one of many hobbies I used to or am doing now.

 Last but not least: English is not my first language (haven't you noticed?) so it can be that some sentences are a bit strange.
 I hope you can forgive me for this and tell me about any corrections I can make in the text.
 Thanks